 CFL bulbs contain mercury vapour.
 Because mercury is poisonous, you must dispose of CFL bulbs at a suitable facility.
 LED bulbs don’t contain mercury and are environmentally-friendly.

 A small but steady amount of ultraviolet light comes from CFL bulbs.
 Over time, ultraviolet light can damage light-sensitive dyes in cloth or paintings.
 LED lighting doesn’t emit ultraviolet light.
 You can direct it on to textiles and paintings without worrying about any side effects.

 Switch on CFL lighting and you may have to wait a moment before the bulbs achieve full brightness.
 LED bulbs reach maximum brightness instantly.

 CFL bulbs generally use 9 or 11 watts of power.
 An LED equivalent uses 4-6 watts depending on the type of bulb.
-This means LEDs are cheaper to run than standard energy saving bulbs.
+This means LED light bulbs are cheaper to run than standard energy saving bulbs.

 Both CFL and LED bulbs have screw and bayonet fittings.
 You can place either type of bulb in most ordinary fittings.
 You can also buy CFL and LED bulbs with similar shapes to old-fashioned incandescent bulbs.

 LED bulbs last up to 50,000 hours.
 The life expectancy of CFL bulbs is 6,000 to 15,000 hours.